Temple Mount

+The Temple Mount (הַר הַבַּיִת, (الأَقْصَى)) is a hill in the Old City of Jerusalem.
+Once the site of two successive Temples in Jerusalem, it is now home to the Islamic compound known as al-Aqsa, which includes the al-Aqsa Mosque and the Dome of the Rock.
+It has been venerated as a holy site for thousands of years, including in Judaism, Christianity and Islam.

-The present site is a flat plaza surrounded by retaining walls (including the Western Wall), which were originally built by King Herod in the first century BCE for an expansion of the Second Jewish Temple.
-The plaza is dominated by two monumental structures originally built during the Rashidun and early Umayyad caliphates after the city's capture in 661 CE: the main praying hall of al-Aqsa Mosque and the Dome of the Rock, near the center of the hill, which was completed in 692 CE, making it one of the oldest extant Islamic structures in the world.
-It stands where past Jewish temples are commonly believed to have stood.
+The present site is a flat plaza surrounded by retaining walls (including the Western Wall), which were originally built by Herod the Great in the first century BCE to expand the Second Temple.
+The plaza is dominated by two monumental structures originally built during the Rashidun and early Umayyad caliphates after the 637 first Muslim conquest of Jerusalem: the Qibli Mosque of al-Aqsa and the Dome of the Rock, near the center of the hill, which was completed in 692, making it one of the oldest extant Muslim structures in the world.
 The Herodian walls and gates, with additions from the late Byzantine, early Muslim, Mamluk, and Ottoman periods, flank the site, which can be reached through eleven gates, ten reserved for Muslims and one for non-Muslims, with guard posts of the Israel Police in the vicinity of each.
-The courtyard is surrounded on the north and west by two Mamluk-era porticos (riwaq) and four minarets.
+The courtyard is surrounded on the north and west by two Mamluk-era porticos or arcades (arwiqa) and four minarets.

-The Temple Mount is the holiest site in Judaism.
-According to Jewish tradition and scripture, the First Temple was built by King Solomon, the son of King David, in 957 BCE, and was destroyed by the Neo-Babylonian Empire, together with Jerusalem, in 587 BCE.
-As no scientific excavations have ever been conducted on the site, no archaeological evidence has been found to verify this.
-The Second Temple was constructed under the auspices of Zerubbabel in 516 BCE, was renovated by King Herod, and was destroyed by the Roman Empire in 70 CE.
-Orthodox Jewish tradition maintains it is here that the third and final Temple will be built when the Messiah comes.
-The Temple Mount is the place Jews turn towards during prayer.
+The Temple Mount is the holiest site in Judaism, and where the Temples in Jerusalem once stood.
+According to Jewish and Samaritan tradition and scriptures, the first Temple was Solomon's Temple, built by King Solomon, the son of King David, in 957 BCE, and was destroyed along with the city itself by the Neo-Babylonian Empire in the Siege of Jerusalem (587 BC), in 587 BCE.
+No archaeological evidence has been found to verify the existence of the First Temple, and scientific excavations are limited due to religious sensitivities.

+The Second Temple, constructed under Zerubbabel in 516 BCE, was later renovated by King Herod and destroyed by the Roman Empire in 70 CE.
+Orthodox Judaism maintains it is here that the third and final Temple will be built when the Messiah comes.

+Jews face the Temple Mount during prayer.
 Jewish attitudes towards entering the site vary.
-Due to its extreme sanctity, many Jews will not walk on the Mount itself, to avoid unintentionally entering the area where the Holy of Holies stood, since, according to rabbinical law, there is still some aspect of the divine presence at the site.
+Due to its extreme sanctity, many Jews will not walk on the Mount itself to avoid unintentionally entering the area where the Holy of Holies stood, since, according to rabbinical law, there is still some aspect of the divine presence at the site.